 So there is a little bit of guidance on how to write a Netgalley bio!
 I’m in no way saying it’s perfect, but it’s worked pretty well for me with 158 books approved so far… Hopefully, you can craft your own bio based on these recommendations!

-I hope this post was at least a little bit helpful for you, I’d love to hear your thoughts!
+I hope this post was helpful for you, I’d love to hear your thoughts!